 This system allows for any problems with data outputted by a scale to be identified and, ultimately, rectified.
 Calibration services typically include both the analysis and (if necessary) repair of scales in order to bring their accuracy back to acceptable levels.
 It typically involves the deployment of calibration weights

 Calibration is essentially an MOT for weighing scales.
 It involves a general inspection and servicing of your equipment to ensure accuracy is maintained moving forward.

 The accuracy of all scales will slowly degrade as a result of continuous use over time; however, there are also additional environmental factors which can affect the readings provided.

-Electrical overloads, changes in climate, accidents and other events can all be detrimental to the performance of a weighing scale and can eventually lead to inadequate readings being displayed.
+Electrical overloads, changes in climate, accidents and other events can all be detrimental to the performance of a weighing scale and can eventually lead to inadequate readings being displayed on measuring devices.

 What are the Benefits?

 Calibration ensures all of your weighing equipment is fit for use and will provide results with minimal deviation from the accepted standards.

 In addition, you will also be issued with a calibration certificate, which provides a comprehensive breakdown of the testing completed including the data analysed, any issues identified and the processes undertaken to fix these.